The Story of Accidental Tomatoes

 Lo and behold, a few days later some new blossoms appeared, and this time the critters left them alone.
 Within a week some tiny fruits started to sprout.
 So we staked and wired the plant to keep everything up off the ground, and it just took off!

-And now I’m harvesting our accidental tomatoes.
+And then we spent several weeks harvesting our accidental tomatoes.

 What I learned from a tomato plant